 Alternatively, many banks offer small business loans specifically designed for entrepreneurs like yourself.

-To qualify for these loans, you may need a detailed business plan outlining your financial projections and goals.
+To qualify for these loans, you will need a detailed business plan that outlines your financial projections and goals.

 Another option worth considering is seeking out local or online investors who are interested in supporting promising ventures within the wedding industry.